-Still, energy's history will not end with natural gas.
-The completion of decarbonization ultimately depends on the production and use of pure hydrogen, already popular as rocket fuel and in other high-performance market niches.
-Environmentally, hydrogen is the immaterial material; its combustion yields only water vapor and energy.
-The hydrogen, of course, must eventually come from splitting water-not from cooking a hydrocarbon source.
-The energy to make the hydrogen must also be carbon-free.
+The catch is that the present hydrogen comes from cooking hydrocarbons.
+About 85% comes from steam reforming of methane and the rest from oil residues or coal gasification.
+Hydrogen, of course, must eventually come from splitting water, and the energy to make the hydrogen must also be carbon-free.
 According to the historical trend in decarbonization, large-scale production of carbon-free hydrogen should begin about the year 2020.

-Among the alternatives, including solar and photovoltaic routes, nuclear energy fits the context best.
+Among the alternatives, including solar routes, nuclear energy fits the context best.
 I am old enough to have been impressed by schoolbooks of the 1960s that asserted that the splitting and fusing of atoms was a giant step, akin to harnessing fire and starting to farm.
+The energy density of nuclear fuel is 10,000 or even 100,000 times as great as natural gas.
+[Figure 8] While the world already worries about 15 cubic kilometers of carbon waste, nuclear wastes are measured in liters.
+An American now yearly emits about 5 tons of carbon per year or 14 kg per day, while with uranium we deal in grams per capita per year.

-We should persist in peacefully applying Albert Einstein's revolutionary equations.
-It seems reasonable that understanding how to use nuclear power, and its acceptance, will take a century and more.
+America should persist in peacefully applying Albert Einstein's revolutionary equations.
+It seems reasonable, for the reasons Alvin Weinberg has patiently explained, that understanding how to use nuclear power, and its acceptance, will take a century and more.
 Still, fission is a contrived and extravagant way to boil water if steam is required only about half of each day to make electricity.

 Nuclear energy's special potential is as an abundant source of electricity for electrolysis and high-temperature heat for water splitting while the cities sleep.
 Nuclear plants could nightly make H2 on the scale needed to meet the demand of billions of consumers.
 Windmills and other solar technologies cannot power modern people by the billions.
-Reactors that produce hydrogen could be situated far from population concentrations and pipe their main product to consumers.
+Reactors that produce hydrogen could be situated far from population concentrations and pipe their products to consumers.
+A new EPRI report about the virtues of thermochemical and electrolytic pathways is resuscitating needed technical debate about water splitting [add ref].
+At about 950°C core outlet temperature, a high temperature reactor could successfully drive a sulfur-iodine thermo-chemical process.

-Here let me introduce a second Texas-size idea, the continental SuperGrid to deliver electricity and hydrogen in an integrated energy pipeline.
+Here let me introduce a second big technological fix, the continental SuperGrid to deliver electricity and hydrogen in an integrated energy pipeline.
+Championed by Chauncey Starr, Alvin's long-time friend, the Supergrid is doubly super: first because it is the apex, like the Superbowl, and second because it employs superconductivity.
 Specifically, the SuperGrid would use a high-capacity, superconducting power transmission cable cooled with liquid hydrogen produced by advanced nuclear plants.
-The SuperGrid would serve as both a distribution and a storage system for hydrogen, with hydrogen ultimately used in fuel cell vehicles and generators or refreshed internal combustion engines.
+The fundamental design is for liquid hydrogen to be pumped through the center of an evacuated energy pipe [Figure 9].
+Thus, the SuperGrid would not only transmit electricity but also store and distribute the bulk of the hydrogen ultimately used in fuel cell vehicles and generators or refreshed internal combustion engines.